REditorSupport/vscode-R/README.md

 .vsc.page_viewer(url, title, ..., viewer)
 ```

+All WebView-related functions have a `viewer` argument which could be one of the values defined in [vscode-api#ViewColumn](https://code.visualstudio.com/api/references/vscode-api#ViewColumn), .e.g `"Active"` (current editor), `"Two"` (editor group 2), or `"Besides"` (always show besides the current editor).

-The following options are used to customize the session watcher functionality and behavior:
+The following options are available for user to customize the session watcher functionality and behavior:

-The first value is the default and all subsequent values after `|` are available choices.
-The `"Two" | "Active" | "Besides"` values are from [vscode-api#ViewColumn](https://code.visualstudio.com/api/references/vscode-api#ViewColumn) which specify which view column should the corresponding tab appears in VSCode.

 ```r
 # Watch global environemnt symbols to provide hover on session symbol.